cored/levelup/leetcode/ruby/valid_anagram/README.md

 Note:
 You may assume the string contains only lowercase alphabets.

+# Follow Up

+- What if the strings contain unicode character?
+  The solution won't work

 # Solution

 - Sort both list of characters and compare them